-- summarise how the programme of work has used public and its own financial contribution to improve educational quality, making reference to agreed indicators
+- summarise how the programme of work has used grant funds and the college’s financial contribution to improve educational quality, making reference to agreed indicators

 - outline how the outcomes of the programme of work will continue to be monitored

-- indicate (if warranted) how the college’s own financial contribution will continue to be spent (up until 31 December 2018 at the latest)
+- indicate (where warranted) how the college’s own financial contribution will continue to be spent (up until 31 December 2018 at the latest)

 - include a financial assurance statement, signed by the Accounting Officer

 Over the course of its grant-funded activity, the college will work with its partner college (and with the support of an expert evaluator commissioned by the DfE) to undertake a rigorous self-evaluation of its programme of work.

 Applications must include details on how a college intends to evaluate the impact of the work programme and how this will be measured.
 The data generated from these evaluations will be shared with the DfE.
 They may be published in such a way that does not identify individuals or the colleges concerned (unless explicit permission is gathered in advance).

 Grant recipients will be expected to work alongside the DfE’s commissioned evaluator to refine and agree key performance indicators/measures of success and finalise self-evaluation plans.
 It is for colleges themselves to produce the self-evaluations.
 The DfE’s evaluators will also conduct research with those involved in the project, to increase our understanding of how well SCIF pilot is being delivered and identify any lessons learned.

 The finalised self-evaluation will be submitted by a date negotiated with the DfE.